kelleyma49/PSFzf/docs/Invoke-FuzzyEdit.md

 ```

 ## DESCRIPTION
 Allows the user to pick multiple files from fzf that will be launched in the editor defined in the environment variable EDITOR.
-Visual Studio Code is launched if EDITOR is not defined.
+Under Windows, Visual Studio Code is launched if EDITOR is not defined.
+If not running under Windows, vim is launched.
 ## EXAMPLES

 ### Launch Invoke-FuzzyEdit